Daydreamer-riri/vscode-ext-packages/README.md

 - [x] Use `worker_threads` to avoid blocking the main thread.

+## Known Issues
+Any minor issues or glitches you encounter will automatically be resolved when you save your work.

 ## Thanks

 `packages` is inspired by [crates](https://github.com/serayuzgur/crates), which is an extension for managing Rust dependencies.